Attack on the Saudi Embassy in Khartoum: Attack

 The morning after the hostages had been taken, the gunmen demanded the release of numerous Palestinians held in Israeli prisons, as well as the release of members of the Baader-Meinhof Group, and the release of Sirhan Sirhan, the assassin of former U.S. Attorney General and presidential candidate Robert F. Kennedy.
 However, they revised their demands and insisted that ninety Arab militants being held by the Jordanian government must be freed within 24 hours or the hostages would be killed.
 At one point they demanded an aircraft for reasons unknown at the time.

 The US embassy marines were fully prepared to storm the Saudi embassy to retrieve the hostages by any means necessary.
 George Thompson (First Secretary of the US Embassy) was the American in charge on the ground (he did not attend the reception because he had to go to his son's parent-teacher conference that evening.)
-He was instructed by Washington to hold them back because of the diplomatic implications of American soldiers invading Saudi sovergn soil in the foreign country of Sudan.
+He was instructed by Washington to hold them back because of the diplomatic implications of American soldiers invading Saudi sovereign soil in the foreign country of Sudan.
 This was something the Sudanese had to take care of themselves.

 In a news conference on 2 March, President Richard Nixon stated that the United States would "not pay blackmail".
 Nixon seemed to believe that the gunmen would give themselves up in exchange for safe passage as others had done when storming the Israeli embassy in Bangkok a year earlier.

 After twelve hours, the gunmen stated that they had killed Noel, Moore and Eid, the three diplomats in their custody.
 They demanded a plane to take them and their hostages to the United States, which was rejected by both the Sudanese and American governments.

 The Sudanese government continued to negotiate with the militants, and after three days the gunmen released the remaining hostages and surrendered to Sudanese authorities.
 In the aftermath it was found that the three deceased diplomats had been taken to the basement and killed.

 Later it was determined that the terrorists planned to take the remaining hostages to Washington, line them up under a wing on US soil, and kill them all in front of the press.